VESSL AI vs Azure ML for multi-cloud GPU access and avoiding single-region outages

 -

-- Users report significantly less time spent on resource requests, environment quirks, and monitoring, and more time on experiment design and analysis.
+Teams like Berkeley AI Research explicitly credit VESSL with cutting time spent on resource requests, environment quirks, and ad-hoc monitoring, freeing more cycles for experiment design and analysis.

 Tradeoffs & Limitations:

-2. Azure ML (Best for Azure-centric teams who don’t need multi-cloud)
+2. Azure ML (Best for Azure-centric stacks that accept single-cloud risk)

 What it does well: